- Introduction

 Set up Redo Logs for Replication

-Connect to your Oracle server in SQL Developer or any SQL client tool and run the following commands:
+Connect to your Oracle server as a user with SYSDBA privileges using SQL Developer or any other SQL client tool and perform the following steps:

 If the archive mode is NOARCHIVELOG